wotbrew/cinq/README.md

 These queries go through extensive optimisation at compile time to emit very efficient code.

-- Extremely efficient collection processing, fused loops, one-pass summarization and unboxed math.
-- Joins, aggregation, nested sub queries, database-level query as a macro.
-- Relational planner and optimiser, push-down, de-correlation, join algorithm selection.
-- Query arbitrary collections as well as database relations, optimisations for collections of records.
-- Use arbitrary clojure code in queries, planner is sensitive to things like nil-safety.
+The optional `a:foo`, `a:ns/foo` are quick lookups that desugar to `(:foo a)`, `(:ns/foo a)` this avoid noise when you have a lot of joins.
+I like it, but its optional, feel free to destructure/use kw lookups instead.
+Both still get optimised away (to e.g register/offset/field lookups) if they can be.

 ## Database

-In `cinq` a database a mapping of names to relational variables.
-You can use `com.wotbrew.cinq.lmdb` for a database that lives in a file.
+In `cinq` a database is a mapping of names to relational variables.

+You can use `com.wotbrew.cinq.lmdb` for a database that lives in a single file.
 SQLite style.

 This allows `cinq` to work with very large relations.